Sequential model confidence sets: Simulations

-We sample $n=800$ observations and construct SMCSs for $(\wsupM_t)_{t\leq n}$ at level $\alpha=0.1$ as suggested in Section \ref{Subsec:SMCS_for_weakly_superior_objects}.
+We sample $n=800$ observations and construct the SMCSs defined in Section \ref{Subsec:SMCS_for_weakly_superior_objects} for $(\wsupM_t)_{t\leq n}$, at level $\alpha=0.1$.
 We use the fact that $(d_{ij,t})_{t\in \N}$ is uniformly bounded with $c=1$ and let $\lambda_{ij}=1.1^{-1}$, $i,j=1,2,3$.
-Figure \ref{fig:Simulation3_results} shows the accumulated observed losses and the resulting SMCS for one realization of the simulation (left), and the average size of the SMCS over time for $N=100$ runs (right).
-Again, the SMCS includes the theoretical superior objects given at \eqref{eq:superior_models_sim3} at all time points.
+Figure \ref{fig:Simulation3_results} shows the accumulated observed losses $\sum_{r=1}^t L_{i,r}$ and the resulting SMCS for one realization.
+The SMCS correctly excludes the improving forecaster at the beginning and the worsening forecaster relatively quickly after the first change point ($t=154$) until it includes the improving forecaster again and finally excludes the constantly biased forecaster.
+The average size of the SMCS for $N=100$ runs varies between one and two models after a short initial period with three models.
+The SMCS includes the superior objects given at \eqref{eq:superior_models_sim3} at all time points.

+Again, we show in Supplement \ref{appendix:marginal_coverage} how one can reduce the average size of the SMCS under a weaker coverage guarantee.